Home Schooling

 Homeschooling for Children with SEN

 There can be lots of reasons for educating your child at home, particularly if they have special needs.
-Many children with SEN, for example, find the school environment overwhelming, causing them high levels of anxiety.
+Many children with SEND, for example, find the school environment overwhelming, causing them high levels of anxiety.
 For some, this can lead to challenging behaviour or refusing to go to school altogether.
 Other families might feel a school isn’t a good match for their son or daughter’s temperament or abilities and that home-education offers a more tailored, flexible or holistic approach to learning.

 Whatever your reasons for choosing this path, it’s important to ensure that your child is happy and secure and has access to the kind of support that will allow them to thrive.